franktranvantu/js-array-iteration-methods/README.md

-The filter method can be used to remove elements from an array.
+Use the reduce method to return a single value from an array of values.